Making it Maker’s Model

 A concluding comment!

 But it does not end there!
 For although June Maker was originally about gifted and talented, her model has been widely adopted to provide teaching and learning for all students in a classroom.
 Often referred to as the differentiated curriculum model, it can be used with all students – and this is what makes it much less work!
-It can also be used in combinations with other models to help the teacher consider the specific needs of students.
+It can also be used in combination with other models to help the teacher consider the specific needs of students.

 Want to know more?